 Coinbase is one of the largest crypto exchanges headquartered in the USA.
-It has high liquidity and is easy to use, but there are also Coinbase alternatives that offer lower transaction fees and support more crypto and fiat currencies.
+It has high liquidity and is easy to use, but Coinbase alternatives offer lower transaction fees and support more crypto and fiat currencies.

-Here is a look at four Coinbase alternatives that have their advantages and disadvantages.
-First, we need to summarize what makes a good crypto exchange.
+Here is a look at four Coinbase alternatives that have advantages and disadvantages.
+First, we need to summarise what makes a good crypto exchange.

 Choosing A Suitable Crypto Exchange